shadichy/Documentation/docs/installation/manual/the-basics.md

 We will assume that you've installed a bootloader.
 This part will just talk about how to setup a custom entry for BlissOS.

-First, custom entry should tell you to specify which partition to look at (for example rEFInd has [volume](https://www.rodsbooks.com/refind/configfile.html#stanzas) that check for partitions' GUID or label).
+First, custom entry should tell you to specify which partition to look at (for example rEFInd has [volume](https://www.rodsbooks.com/refind/configfile.html#stanzas) that check for partitions' GUID or label, GRUB has [set root](https://www.gnu.org/software/grub/manual/grub/grub.html#Naming-convention)).
 Point it to the partition that you put BlissOS in earlier.

 Usually bootloaders will have these 3 main parts for a custom entry: